erje3158/1d_fem_dem/README.md

 d(0) = v(0) = a(0) for all degrees of freedom

 *Code Overview:*
-./bin &emsp;   - contains pre-compiled programs required for ellip3D
+./bin - contains pre-compiled programs required for ellip3D
 ./include - hooks for armadillo library required for FEM
-./inputs &nbsp;- input files for FEM and DEM
+./inputs - input files for FEM and DEM
-./lib &emsp;   - aramdillo library files
+./lib - aramdillo library files
 ./outputs - simulation outputs populated from PBS submissions
-./source &nbsp;- source code
+./source - source code

 *Input Files:*
 Four input files are required to run the code all found in ./inputs:
-dem_input &emsp;&emsp;&ensp;- input parameters for the ellip3D
+dem_input - input parameters for the ellip3D
-fem_input &emsp;&emsp;&ensp;- input parameters for the FEM code
+fem_input - input parameters for the FEM code
 input_particle_file - provides the initial assembly of DEM particles
 input_boundary_file - provides the initial location of the DEM assembly boundarys

 *Output Files:*